 \subsubsection{Formalizing {\tt DFL}}

 Next, we formalize the local training, local model aggregations, and global model aggregation and synchronization.
-Through this process, we will also introduce new notions used for orchestrating the formulation of the system. \begin{definition}[Conditional Expectation] $\mathbb{E}_t(\cdot)$ represents the conditional expectation conditioned on $\mathcal F_t$, where $\mathcal F_t$ denotes the $\sigma$-algebra generated by all random sampling up to, but not including, time $t$. \end{definition}
+Through this process, we will also introduce new notions used for orchestrating the formulation of the system. \begin{definition}[Conditional Expectation] $\mathbb{E}_t(\cdot)$ represents the conditional expectation conditioned on $\mathcal F_t$, where $\mathcal F_t$ denotes the $\sigma$-algebra generated by all random sampling up to but excluding, $t$. \end{definition}